elena19m/cloud-courses/website/docs/common/dns/_dns_zone_transfer.md

 Received 71 bytes from ::1#53 in 0 ms
 ```

-The command has to produce similar output when run on the master VM.
+The command has to produce similar output when run on the dns VM.